chsasank/chsasank.github.io/_posts/2016-05-28-keras-tutorial.md

 With this model, I get 98.29% accuracy on test set.

 Frankly, I haven't done much parameter tuning.
-I'll make a small list of things which can be tried to imporve the model:
+I'll make a small list of things which can be tried to improve the model:

 * Try different network architectures.
 Try deeper and shallower networks.
 * Try adding [BatchNormalization](http://keras.io/layers/normalization/) layers to the network.